Cope with machine failures

 Run the command:

-This command will only succeed if the target machine has an appropriate number of appropriately named NICs.
+This command only succeeds if the target machine has an appropriate number of appropriately named NICs.

-If the target machine has a different view of the storage (for example, a block-mirror with a different IP address) than the original machine, modify the storage configuration using the
+If the target machine has a different view of the storage than the original machine, modify the storage configuration using the

 pbd-createcommand to recreate storage configurations.
 See pbd commands for documentation of these commands.

-If you have created a new storage configuration, use
+If you have created a storage configuration, use

 pbd-plugor Storage > Repair Storage Repository menu item in XenCenter to use the new configuration.